JosemyDuarte/reddit-cleaner/README.md

 # Reddit Post and Comment Deleter

-This script allows you to delete your old Reddit posts and comments automatically.
+This script allows you to mass-delete your old Reddit posts and comments.
-It uses the [PRAW (Python Reddit API Wrapper)](https://github.com/praw-dev/praw) library to access the Reddit API and delete posts and comments based on a given time threshold.
+It uses the [PRAW (Python Reddit API Wrapper)](https://github.com/praw-dev/praw) library to access the Reddit API and delete posts and comments based on a particular sub-reddit you posted to, or on a given time threshold.

 ## Usage